loleg/openguesser/README.md

 OpenGuesser
 ===========

-This is a web game about guessing and learning about geography with Swisstopo's [GeoAdmin map of Switzerland](https://map.geo.admin.ch) and open data.
+This is a web game about guessing and learning about geography through imagea and maps, made with Swisstopo's [GeoAdmin map of Switzerland](https://map.geo.admin.ch).

+After several years of development as a GeoAdmin Storymap, we play tested, forked and started a refresh of the project at the #GLAMhack 2017 event in Lausanne.

+We updated all library dependencies but got rid of the old data loading mechanism, with the goal of connecting (later in real time) to open data sources such as Wikidata/Commons.

+A test is being done via the Wikidata Linked Data endpoint (see app/data/*.sparql), notably via datasets tagged 'glam' on Opendata.swiss for creating custom games.

+There are a few other improvement ideas already:

+- Redesign the frontend to improve aesthetics and usability.
+- Add a new title and tutorial, complete with loading sequence.
+- Difficulty levels.
+- Multiple guesses.
+- Cooperative play (e.g. ghost traces of a friend's guesses)
+- High scores.
+- Sound f/x!

+..and we would be glad to hear more: please raise an Issue if you're so inclined!

 # Authors

-The following people have worked on this project at some point:
+We thank all the following people have worked on this project at some point:

 - TBD
 - ...